Anilian/Anilian/README.md

 and I am a machine learning and AI researcher with a strong passion for education!\
 ⚡️ Studying machine learning and computer vision \
-🎓 Previously, I am an undergraduate student at Skoltech and Bauman University\
+🎓 Previously, I received the M.S degree in Engineering Systems from Skolkovo Institute of Science and Technology (Skoltech) with a specialization in mathematics and computer science, and the B.S degree in Robotics systems and mechatronics from Bauman Moscow State University (BMSTU)\
 📖 I also authored several articles!